webpack/webpack.js.org/content/guides/code-splitting.md

 + })
 ```

-Now, when we run webpack, we should see lodash separated out to a separate bundle:
+Note the use of `webpackChunkName` in the comment.
+This will cause our separate bundle to be named `lodash.bundle.js` instead of just `[id].bundle.js`.
+For more information on `webpackChunkName` and the other available options, see the [`import()` documentation](/api/module-methods#import-).
+Let's run webpack to see lodash separated out to a separate bundle:

 ?> Add bash example of webpack output